rudro12356/HEALTHWISE-HACKKU25/README.md

 ## HEALTHWISE : HACKKU 2025

-**HealthWise** is a healthcare web application designed to connect patients, doctors, and administrators on a unified platform.
-It simplifies appointment booking, health monitoring, and profile management for various user roles.
+**HealthWise** is a healthcare web application designed to connect patients and doctors on a unified platform.
+It simplifies appointment booking, health monitoring, and profile management for doctor/ patient user roles.
+The web3 app also makes sure that all the data are securely stored inside the Hyperledger Fabric.

 ## 🌟 Core Functionalities

-HealthWise offers features based on three main entities: **Patient**, and **Doctor**.
+HealthWise offers features based on three main entities: **Patient**, **Doctor** and **Admin**.
 Each entity has specific functionalities tailored to their needs.

 ### 🧑‍⚕️ Patient